babenkoivan/elastic-scout-driver-plus/docs/search-results.md

 $documents = $searchResult->documents();
 ```

-Every document has an id and an indexed content:
+Every document has an id and content:

 ```php
 $document = $documents->first();